jwage/changelog-generator/README.md

 ## Filtering by Labels

-You can filter the changelog by label names using the ``--label`` option:
+You can filter the changelog by label names using the `--label` option:

     $ ./vendor/bin/changelog-generator generate --user=doctrine --repository=migrations --milestone=2.0 --label=Enhancement --label=Bug

+## Including Open Issues & Pull Requests

+It can be convenient when preparing release notes for an upcoming release to include open issues and pull requests.
+For this you can use the `--include-open` option:

+    $ ./vendor/bin/changelog-generator generate --user=doctrine --repository=migrations --milestone=2.0 --include-open

 ## Configuration File